 Recycling – Passive Philanthropy

 Recyclable materials include, but are not limited to, a variety of glass, plastic, textiles, paper, metal, and even more complex items such as electronics that can be stripped apart to reveal components for reuse.
-In many ways, recycling is just as philanthropic as direct donations because your items are converted into usable materials that help reduce the environmental footprint that results when fresh resources are harvested for new products.
+In many ways, recycling is just as philanthropic as direct donations because your items are converted into usable materials that help reduce the environmental footprint caused when fresh resources are harvested for new products.
 So, next time you’re out buying something new, it may be interesting to consider that perhaps you’re being revisited by a favorite item from the past.